Sam1012-tech/TensorAi--Set-1/README.md

 ⚠️ **Cow Collision Handling**
 - If your path crosses a cow, the agent resets to start
 - You need to either:
-  - Avoid cows entirely in your pathfinding
-  - OR detect collision and replan from start position
+  - Detect collision and replan from start position

 ⚠️ **Path Not Found**
 - If no valid path exists, set `self.message = "Path Not Found"`